Understanding changes to AML/CTF obligations and the Privacy Act for reporting entities

 The outcomes-based approach ultimately leads to a more robust and adaptive AML/CTF regime capable of addressing evolving threats and ensuring better compliance with international standards.

-Although the new AML/CTF requirements won't be enforced until 2026, it is vital to start planning and preparing for compliance with AML/CTF requirements now.
+Although the new AML/CTF requirements for new entrants won't be enforced until July 2026, it is vital to start planning and preparing for compliance with AML/CTF requirements now.
 With a short lead time to compliance and limited AML/CTF experts across Australia, demand will only continue to increase as the compliance date approaches.
 If you would like to discuss any of the above with one of our AML/CTF specialists, please reach out.